Sitecore/xmcloud-starter-dotnet/README.md

 ## Pre-release & Known Issues
 > [!CAUTION]
 > This is a pre-release version of the starter kit and is built against the pre-release version of the ASP.NET Core SDK.
 As such, there may be some issues with the project that are not yet resolved.
-If you encounter any issues, please report them in the [Issues](https://github.com/Sitecore/xmcloud-starter-aspnetcore/issues).
+If you encounter any issues, please report them in the [Issues](https://github.com/Sitecore/xmcloud-starter-aspnetcore/issues) section of the repo.

 The following are known issues that are being worked on:
 - **Navigation Component** - The OOTB Navigation component provided by XM Cloud currently isn't supported.
 This is being worked on and will be available in a future release.
 If you add the component to a page it can break deserialisation of the layout object and stop the page from rendering.
-In that scenario you will need to remove the layout via the Content Editor.
+In that scenario you will need to remove the component via the Content Editor.
 - **Front End as a Service (FEaaS)** - The FEaaS components are not yet available in the pre-release version of the Starter Kit.
 - **Forms** - The Forms components are not yet available in the pre-release version of the Starter Kit.